SoftFever/OrcaSlicer/doc/How to build - Windows.md

     msbuild /P:Configuration=Release ALL_BUILD.vcxproj

-To build with Ninja or nmake, replace the `-G` option in the CMake call with `-G Ninja` or `-G "NMake Makefiles"`, respectively.
+To build with Ninja or nmake, replace the `-G` option in the CMake call with `-G Ninja` or `-G "NMake Makefiles"` , respectively.
 Then use either `ninja` or `nmake` to start the build.

+To install, use `msbuild /P:Configuration=Release INSTALL.vcxproj` , `ninja install` , or `nmake install` .

 ### Building the dependencies package yourself

 The dependencies package is built using CMake scripts inside the `deps` subdirectory of Slic3r PE sources.
 (This is intentionally not interconnected with the CMake scripts in the rest of the sources.)

-Open the preferred Visual Studio command line and `cd` into the directory with Slic3r sources.
+Open the preferred Visual Studio command line (64 or 32 bit variant) and `cd` into the directory with Slic3r sources.
 Then `cd` into the `deps` directory and use these commands to build:

     mkdir build